Business Technical Assistance and Financing Plan

 Mitigation and preparation for business facilities and utilities: Assisting businesses in “disaster proofing” their business locations and having backups for major utilities and IT resources.

-Business community information inventory: Catalog businesses in the Greater Trail area and identify which kinds of disasters these businesses are susceptible to.
+Business community information inventory: Catalog businesses in the South Kootenay area and identify which kinds of disasters these businesses are susceptible to.
 Offer education and support to help them minimize their chance for disaster.
 “By failing to prepare, you are preparing to fail.”

 Inventory supply chains and suppliers: Identifying where local businesses can source goods and services locally during a disaster will help build resilience in the event of a disaster.